w3c/wot/scripting/open-issues.md

 Issues:
 - How does the application know what Interactions are available?
   * F2F: app has asumptions based on what it requested to discover or what the developer intended to do.
+  * F2F: currently getDescription(), but that is quite raw; maybe API that returns pre-parsed snippets to iterate (getInteractions())
 - How to access the semantic descriptions?
-  * F2F: currently getTD(), but that is quite raw; should provide more specific access through API
+  * F2F: currently getDescription(), but that is quite raw; should provide more specific access through API
 - return type of `invokeAction()`; algorithm
+  * F2F: Need to cover long-running actions, also see hypermedia case; could return an observable object, could be also promise that resloves when finished
 - check names for `set/getProperty`;
 - properties that belong to the representation vs meta-properties that belong the `ConsumedThing`
 - check event handling